ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

  * insert data: there is no update so if you want a strict insert you need to add "IF NOT EXISTS" condition in the query.

+### Issues

+1. When having the cassandra replica set to more than two, the cassandra operations are not happenning parallely on both the pods at a time.
+Some operations are happenning on one node and some others on the other node.
+Due to this, inconsistent data is retrieved since both the tables doesnot have the same data.

 ## Future Readings
 * [10 steps to set up a multi-data center Cassandra cluster on a Kubernetes platform](https://www.ibm.com/developerworks/library/ba-multi-data-center-cassandra-cluster-kubernetes-platform/index.html)